flancian/garden/agora pkg chapter.md

 - #pull [[effective altruism]]
 - #pull [[revolution]]

+TODO: focus on praxis or commoning?
+Making the commons a higher level section would probably clarify the structure a bit, allow me to bring in the Triad of Commoning, etc.

 ## Praxis

 The Agora is a platform for shared [[praxis]] based on a set of public [[intents]], which include declarations of [[goals]] and [[values]].